cs361fall2018/cs361fall2018.github.io/src/pages/syllabus.md

 These days can be used separately or in a single block.
 All group members must agree to use the late days and notify the professor/TAs *prior* to the original due date.
 The late days are atomic (you cannot split them further).
-I all other casses, late assignments will not be accepted.
+In all other casses, late assignments will not be accepted.

 ## Gadget Policy